Thomas Smiley: Recognition

 In recognition of Thomas's courage in battle, the Smiley Family was awarded an Armorial Ensign by William Hawkins, Esq., Ulster King of Arms about 1700.

 This ensign was confirmed and duly recorded in 1815 by the Crown; through Sir William Betham, Knight Deputy of Ulster, King of Arms.

-Key elements of the ensign include: a Chevron (insignia) which denotes military valor, an armored arm upon the Crest (heraldry) which signifies strength or power, and iron dart heads Pheon indicating defence of Crown property.
+Key elements of the ensign include: a Chevron (insignia) which denotes military valour, an armoured arm upon the Crest (heraldry) which signifies strength or power, and iron dart heads Pheon indicating defence of Crown property.

 The motto of the crest "Viribus Virtus" translates as "Valor in Arms" or "Virtue with Power".

 Descendants

 Despite the fact that Thomas Smiley died in battle, his legacy extends through his three sons that settled in America in the 1700s.
 They established the bloodlines that subsequently have grown to many thousands of Smiley descendants.

 John Smiley settled in Pennsylvania, William Smiley settled in Virginia, and Francis Smiley settled in New Hampshire.

 Several sons of these settlers served as soldiers in the American Revolutionary War.